sedegah/sedegah/README.md

 ## Hi, I'm Kimathi Elikplim Sedegah
 I'm the Founder of Code Cadence, passionate about building innovative software and web applications.
-I love solving problems, exploring new technologies, and collaborating on exciting projects.
+I enjoy solving problems, exploring new technologies, and collaborating on exciting projects.

 ##  Tech Stack